 Families in Nature offers a holistic approach to getting your community out into nature to play and learn together.
 Our Programs are all part of a larger whole.
 Each program is one of our menu of options that allows you to tailor your participation in FIN to meet the needs of your family, your community or your school, as you are the expert on what your own community needs to overcome the barriers to spending time in nature.

 Our Guide Development Program allows us to support parents, teachers, and leaders to get families out into nature in their own communities.
 Participating in a Guide Development weekend in person or virtually will give you the training and resources to get your family or community outdoors and will give you access to our Ecologist School Guidebook, access to mentoring from our staff, and inclusion in our community of practice that is filled with like-minded conservation leaders.
 You are invited to attend a Guide Training in Central Texas, or bring our staff to you to train leaders from your own organization, city, school district, or collaborative of organizations.
-Due to COVID19, we will also begin offering Guide Development online this fall (2020).
+New cohorts for our online Guide Development Program are forming now!

 Our Austin, TX Gear Lending Library supports our local schools, organizations and Nature Communities with camping gear and science teaching materials that can be borrowed at no cost for under-resourced schools and communities and for a minimal fee for groups that have access to financial resources.

 We encourage all of our Guides to help their own community get out into nature together though the formation of Nature Communities, a group of families that explore nature together.